TheEnderX/eDisk_model_fitting/README.md

-# eDisk_model_fitting
-Modified Models for Protoplanetary Disk Analysis  This repository contains enhanced modeling tools based on pdspy, specifically developed for analyzing ALMA interferometric observations of protoplanetary disks.
-The modifications focus on improving model fitting capabilities for complex disk structures, particularly for binary systems.
+# Modified Models for Protoplanetary Disk Fitting Based on pdspy

+This repository contains modified and extended models based on the [pdspy package](https://github.com/psheehan/pdspy) by Patrick Sheehan.
+These modifications were developed during the research with the eDisk program at UIUC.

+## Overview
+This project extends the original model fitting code functionality with:
+- Availability for binary disk model fitting
+- Modified asymmetric ring model
+- Stacked-disks model implementation
+- Printing out native model for profile analysis

+## Dependencies
+- pdspy (original package)
+- Python 3